 Instructions

-- Combine the wine, sugar, orange zest, raisins, almonds, cardamom seeds, ginger root, cinnamon stick and cloves into a large pot.
-Bring to medium heat and let simmer for 2 minutes.
+- Combine the wine, sugar, orange zest, raisins, almonds, cardamom seeds, ginger root, cinnamon stick and cloves in a large pot.
+Bring to a simmer over medium heat.
+Lower the heat and let it gently simmer for 10 minutes.

 Nutrition